-Appointed 2009: Prior to his appointment at Valor, Mr. Cartier taught for ten years in AP US History, US History and Academic Support at Santa Fe Christian School in San Diego, CA. Mr. Cartier also worked as an Assistant Principal at a school designed for intelligent students who learned differently.
-In additon, he operates a tutoring business.
+Appointed 2009.
+Prior to his appointment at Valor, Mr. Cartier taught for ten years in AP US History, US History and Academic Support at Santa Fe Christian School in San Diego, CA. Mr. Cartier also worked as an Assistant Principal at a school designed for intelligent students who learned differently.
+In additon, Matt operates a tutoring business.

 Appointed 2008: Prior to serving at Valor, Mrs. Davis worked for Westmont College in Santa Barbara, CA.

-Appointed 2010: Dr. Fisher taught in the Science Department, Honors Biology and Anatomy & Physiology, prior to becoming the Director of Academics.
+Appointed 2010.
+Dr. Fisher taught in the Science Department, Honors Biology and Anatomy & Physiology, prior to becoming the Director of Academics.
 Previously, he served five years as the Athletic Director and teacher at a local Christian School.
 He taught collegiate level Anatomy & Physiology for five years.
 Before entering the field of education, he was the owner and chief physician in a large multi-physician podiatry practice in Wheat Ridge.
 Over the years, he has served on a school board of a K-8 Christian school, been a board member of the Colorado Podiatric Medical Association, and was Chief of the Podiatry Section in the Department of Surgery at Exempla Lutheran Medical Center.
-He has a B.S. in Biological Sciences from Colorado State University, D.P.M. from the California College of Podiatric Medicine (Samuel Merritt University) and completed a Foot & Ankle Surgical Residency at Presbyterian/St. Luke’s Medical Center (Vencor).
 Dr. Fisher applies his background in education and medicine to his passion for preparing students to be ambassadors for Jesus Christ.
-He is married to Jane Fisher who is an Engineering Project Manager at the National Renewable Energy Lab.
+Gary is married to Jane Fisher who is an Engineering Project Manager at the National Renewable Energy Lab.
 They have two sons, Matthew, who is a Project Engineer in Indiana, and Samuel, who attends Colorado State University.

-Appointed 2012: Mrs. Goff graduated from the University of Denver with a BA in Business Administration.
-She worked for several years at Janus Capital Group as an Equity Trader and then as a Junior Analyst.
+Appointed 2012.
+Mrs. Goff worked for several years at Janus Capital Group as an Equity Trader and then as a Junior Analyst.
 She previously served on the Board for Denver Christian Schools.
-Mrs. Goff and her husband Jim have three children.
+Jody and her husband Jim have three children.

-Appointed 2009: Mr. Gomez attended Northland International University in Dunbar, WI where he studied Secondary Education with concentrations in Mathematics and Speech.
-He began his teaching career at Twin City Christian School in Massachusetts.
+Appointed 2009.
+Mr. Gomez began his teaching career at Twin City Christian School in Massachusetts.
 During his time there, he taught various Math classes and served in other roles including Network Administrator, Web Designer, and Athletic Coach.
-Eventually he felt the urge to return to his hometown of Denver and to teach at his high school alma mater, Silver State Christian School in Morrison, teaching Science and Technology.
+Eventually, Mark felt the urge to return to his hometown of Denver and to teach at his high school alma mater, Silver State Christian School in Morrison, teaching Science and Technology.
 After two years at Silver State, he came to Valor to teach Math.
-He was chosen for Valor’s Excellence in Teaching Award in 2011.
-This year, he has taken on a new role as Director of Educational Technology.
-Mr. Gomez is passionate about Mathematics and Technology.
-More importantly, however, he is passionate about helping students realize their potential and the joy that comes from a relationship with Jesus Christ.
+Mr. Gomez is passionate about Mathematics and Technology and was chosen for Valor’s Excellence in Teaching Award in 2011.
+More importantly, Mark is passionate about helping students realize their potential and the joy that comes from a relationship with Jesus Christ.
 He lives in Centennial with his best friend and wife, Chastity.
 He has four children and serves as a pastor at Sola Church in the Centennial area.

-Appointed 2007: Prior to her appointment at Valor, Mrs. Heintz was called to ministry as a Pastor of Outreach and Missions at Southeast Christian Church after having worked as a pediatric physical therapist.
+Appointed 2007.
+Prior to her appointment at Valor, Mrs. Heintz was called to ministry as a Pastor of Outreach and Missions at Southeast Christian Church, after having worked as a pediatric physical therapist for many years.

-Appointed 2007: Prior to his appointment at Valor, Mr. Ringnalda served as a founding teacher and Fine Arts Department Chair at Oaks Christian High School.
+Appointed 2007.
+Prior to his appointment at Valor, Mr. Ringnalda served as a founding teacher and Fine Arts Department Chair at Oaks Christian High School in California.
 He was honored with the Atsinger Award for Teaching Excellence in 2004-2005.

-Appointed 2007: Mrs. Thomas attended Concordia University, in Seward, NE where she studied Mathematics and Physics.
-She began her teaching career at Orange Lutheran High School in California.
+Appointed 2007.
+Mrs. Thomas began her teaching career at Orange Lutheran High School in California.
 During her time there, she taught various math classes and served in other roles including Professional Learning Community Facilitator, National Honor Society Chair, and Ignite Mentorship Program Director.
 In 2007, she was chosen for the Outstanding Christian Educator Award by the Orange Lutheran faculty and staff.
 Excited about the opportunity to be a part of a new school, Mrs. Thomas moved to Denver to be part of Valor's inaugural year.
 She was chosen for Valor’s Excellence in Teaching Award in 2008.
-Recently, she completed her Masters in Mathematics from University of Northern Colorado.
 Mrs. Thomas is passionate about mathematics.
 More importantly, however, she is passionate about helping students realize their potential and the joy that comes from a relationship with Jesus Christ.
-Mrs. Thomas lives in Highlands Ranch with her best friend and husband, Sam.
+Becca lives in Highlands Ranch with her best friend and husband, Sam.